Advanced Topics in Computer Science

 return g

-The question of how to find those legal moves is relatively easy to solved.
+The question of how to find those legal moves is relatively easy to solve.

 def find_legal_moves(row, col, dimension):